In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the root ends from the bok choy; cut the bok choy in half lengthwise, then thinly slice crosswise.

 In a large bowl, combine the bok choy, carrots, sesame seeds, and slaw dressing and toss to coat.
 Season to taste with salt and pepper.

 - Working over 2 medium bowls, crack 1 egg at a time and separate the white and yolk, carefully dropping the white into 1 bowl and the yolk into the other bowl.
 Separate all 6 eggs.
 Save the yolks for another use.
 Season the egg whites with salt and pepper.
 Using a fork or whisk, lightly beat until just blended.

 In a medium frying pan over medium-low heat, warm 2 to 3 teaspoons oil until hot but not smoking.
 Add the egg whites and cook, gently pulling the cooked eggs toward the center once or twice to allow the uncooked eggs to spread to the edge of the pan, until the eggs are almost set, 1 to 2 minutes.
-Spread the pancetta mixture over half the omelet, gently fold to form an omelet, and cook until the eggs have set, about 30 seconds longer.
+Spread the pancetta mixture over half the eggs, gently fold to form an omelet, and cook until the eggs have set, about 30 seconds longer.
 Transfer to a cutting board and cut the omelet in half.
 [If cooking for 4 people, see Chef’s Tip.]

 Transfer the bok choy slaw and omelet halves to individual plates.
 Garnish the omelet with the parsley and green parts of the scallions and serve.

 - Separate the white and green parts of the scallions.